School paid ransom after cyber-attack

 In relation to that, Mr Butler said: "We weren't dealing with computer nerds sat in a dark bedroom somewhere.

-"The USA department homeland security believe North Korea was behind this attack, so it was a state-sponsored terrorist attack upon the western world essentially so it wasn't just the school that was affected.
+"The USA Department of Homeland Security believe North Korea was behind this attack, so it was a state-sponsored terrorist attack upon the western world essentially so it wasn't just the school that was affected.
 It was a really serious attack."

 Durham County Council has refused to comment on the school's case as it manages its own IT system.